ouragan84/skill-swipe-app/README.md

 # Skill Swipe App - COM SCI 35L Project

-Skill Swipe is a mobile app built with **react-native, Node.js, express.js, and mongoDB** as the database/backend.
+Skill Swipe is a mobile app built with **React Native, Node.js, Express.js, and MongoDB** as the database/backend.

 This repository contains the React Native Client.